gjr80/weewx-stackedwindrose/readme.txt

 Where applicable the nominal location for your system and installation type should be used in place of the symbolic name

 Installation Instructions

-1)  Download the Stacked Windrose Image Generator for WeeWX extension from the Release (https://github.com/gjr80/weewx-stackedwindrose/releases) page.
-The current release package is named stackedwindrose-2.1.1.tar.gz.
+1. Download the Stacked Windrose Image Generator extension from the Release (https://github.com/gjr80/weewx-stackedwindrose/releases) page.
+The current release package is named stackedwindrose-3.0.0.tar.gz.
 If your WeeWX PC has internet access you may be able to download the package directly as
 follows:

-    $ wget -P /var/tmp/ https://github.com/gjr80/weewx-stackedwindrose/releases/download/v2.1.1/stackedwindrose-2.1.1.tar.gz
+    $ wget -P /var/tmp/ https://github.com/gjr80/weewx-stackedwindrose/releases/download/v3.0.0/stackedwindrose-3.0.0.tar.gz

-2)  Run the installer:
+2. Run the installer:

-    $ ./wee_extension --install=/var/tmp/stackedwindrose-2.1.1.tar.gz
+    $ ./wee_extension --install=/var/tmp/stackedwindrose-3.0.0.tar.gz

     This command assumes the user is currently in the $BIN_ROOT folder.
+If this is not the case you may need to include the path to wee_extension.

-3)  Various attributes of the generated plot can be controlled through a number of settings in the [StdReport] [[StackedWindRose]] section in weewx.conf.
-This approach has the advantage of retaining user settings across upgrades of this extension but any change to these paramaters will require a WeeWX configuration reload or a WeeWX stop/start.
+3. Various attributes of the generated plot can be controlled through a number of settings in the [StdReport] [[StackedWindRose]] section in weewx.conf.
+This approach has the advantage of retaining user settings across upgrades of this extension but any change to these parameters will require a WeeWX configuration reload or a WeeWX restart.
 The extension installer does not permit comments to be included in weewx.conf so the windrose plot parameters and explanatory notes are included below.
 Commonly changed options include the units of measure (group_speed parameter) and date-time format (time_stamp parameter).